 How will the course be run?

 Each week you will have access to an in-depth video workshop on each topic.
 A workbook accompanies each week, filled with information and research, as well as questions to get you thinking about what would work for you and your family.
 Each workbook includes a carefully curated reading list for those of you who want to dig even deeper.
 You will be able to work through these at your own pace.

-The private Facebook group provides a supportive space for ongoing community discussion with like-minded parents (though it’s not necessary to join it).
+A private Facebook group provides a supportive space for ongoing community discussion with like-minded parents (though it’s not necessary to join it).

 How do I book?